The U.S. Capitol, is seen on sunrise in Washington, on...

 Going into the election, Republicans held 220 seats in the House of Representatives, Democrats held 212.
 There are three vacancies.
 To win control, a party must win 218 seats this election.

-Control of the House will determine not only agenda for Congress but also with winner of the presidential election, Republican Donald Trump or Democrat Kamala Harris.
+Control of the House will determine not only agenda for Congress but also influence the agenda of the winner of the presidential election, Republican Donald Trump or Democrat Kamala Harris.

 As the campaigns hit the stretch run, Lawrence Levy, executive dean of suburban studies at Hofstra University, told Newsday: "Control of Congress runs through New York State, and particularly through Long Island."

-Races in Virginia, Alaska, New Mexico, Wisconsin, Michigan, Pennsylvania, Maine, California, Texas and one centered around Omaha, Nebraska, are among the most closely watched.
+Elsewhere, races in Virginia, Alaska, New Mexico, Wisconsin, Michigan, Pennsylvania, Maine, California, Texas and one centered around Omaha, Nebraska, are among the 50 or so most closely watched.
+Many of those contests were so close Tuesday that few winners were declared before midnight.

 SUBSCRIBE